 In scope and depth, the most comprehensive business journalism fellowship.
-We are no longer accepting applications for the 2013-2014 academic year.
+We are now accepting applications for the 2014-2015 academic year.
 New fellows will be announced by May 1.

 The Knight-Bagehot Fellowship in Economics and Business Journalism offers qualified journalists the opportunity to enhance their understanding and knowledge of business, economics and finance in a year-long, full-time program administered by the journalism school.
 Fellows take courses at Columbia's graduate schools of journalism, business, law and international affairs; participate in off-the-record seminars and dinner meetings with corporate executives, economists and academics; and attend briefings and field trips to New York-based media companies and financial institutions.

 The program is designed to meet the public interest in business and economics news and the demand for trained editors and reporters in the field.
 In scope and depth, it is considered the most comprehensive business journalism fellowship in the country.
 Eligible Knight-Bagehot fellows may qualify for a Master of Science degree in journalism upon completion of this rigorous program.

 Conducted during Columbia’s academic year from August through May, the fellowship accepts up to 10 fellows each year.
 Fellows receive free tuition plus a stipend to offset living expenses in New York City.
 For the 2014 academic year, a stipend of $55,000 will be granted to each fellow.
 Housing is available in a Columbia-affiliated facility.

 The fellowship is named for the John S. and James L. Knight Foundation, of Miami, which has established an endowment for the program; and Walter Bagehot, the 19th-century editor of The Economist.
 The Knight Foundation has been the principal sponsor of the fellowship since 1987.
 The program also depends on grants from a number of other charitable foundations, corporations and publishing organizations for a portion of its annual budget.